Version 3.16 Approx 0.4 MB First Published 30 Sept 2020 Last Updated 26 July 2023

 The utility contains one form and one report.
 Import both items into your database.

-You should have 255 connections unless you already have something in use e.g. a startup form
+Depending on the version of Access used, you should have up t0 256 (or 512) connections available unless you already have something in use e.g. a startup form

-Leave the form open but put it in an out of the way position on your screen
+Leave the form open but move it to an out of the way position on your screen

 Run other tasks and click Requery on the form or set to Auto Requery at specified time intervals using the combo box.